Y1Huan9/CS582_finalProject_group/README.md

 And DNABERT2 is the latest version of DNABERT via BPE encoding method.

 We hope to use DNABERT2 to detect some region that need to avoid editing.

+## File

+### testing1.ipynb
+    please only read/use the DNABERT Promoter Detection fine-tune part.
+For this part, we add a simple network over the output layer of DNABERT2 and freeze all the parameters in DNABERT2.